 Are you happy with your CRM and CMS?
 It’s a great time to start fresh, do an audit of what you already have and what you want to achieve with your technology.
 The digital age has well and truly come, keep up or get left behind.
 Businesses that automate lead management experience at least a 10% boost in revenue within the first 6 to 9 months (Hubspot, 2019).

 2. Invest in Yourself

 The safest investment is investing in yourself, especially in terms of learning and professional development.
 No matter what happens in your life, knowledge cannot be taken away from you.
-Take time to think about your strategic opportunities, where you could reach a new market and then plan for how you’ll get there through up-skilling and training.
+Take time to think about your strategic opportunities, where you could reach a new market and then plan and prepare for how you’ll get there through up-skilling and training.